By

 5. Create visualizations

-6. Validate results
+6. Validate the results

 What is descriptive analysis: definition and fundamentals

 Descriptive analysis is a statistical method that summarizes and organizes past data.
-It answers the question "What happened?" by identifying patterns and trends.
-This approach transforms raw data into actionable information for digital marketing.
+It answers the question “What happened?” by identifying patterns and trends.
+This approach transforms raw data into actionable insights for digital marketing.

 The four types of data analysis form an analytical continuum:

-- Descriptive analysis examines past events and creates statistical summaries
+• Descriptive analysis examines past events and creates statistical summaries

-- Diagnostic analysis explores the root causes of observed results
+• Diagnostic analysis explores the root causes of observed results

-- Prescriptive analysis recommends optimal actions based on all analyses
+• Prescriptive analysis recommends optimal actions based on all analyses

-What are the main descriptive analysis methods?
+What are the main methods of descriptive analysis?

-- The average calculates the typical value
+• The mean calculates the typical value

-- The median identifies the middle value
+• The median identifies the middle value

-- The mode indicates the most frequent value
+• The mode indicates the most frequent value

 Dispersion indicators measure variability:

-- Standard deviation quantifies dispersion around the mean
+• Standard deviation quantifies dispersion around the mean

-- Variance measures variability squared
+• Variance measures variability squared

-- The interquartile range shows the central distribution
+• Interquartile range shows central distribution

-Identify relevant indicators and define objectives
+Identification of relevant indicators and definition of objectives

-• Conversion rates
+• Conversion rate

 • Cost per acquisition